Top

 Holding Period No impact No impact

-Neither debt mutual funds nor fixed deposits are impacted by holding periods or tenure, and none of them offer indexation benefits.
+Neither debt mutual funds nor fixed deposits are impacted by holding periods or tenure, and neither of them offers indexation benefits.

 Types Of Taxes On Debt Mutual Funds